 Saturday the bonds drew tighter, as we all piled into a van for a visit to a plantation—one I had chosen because the emphasis is on the African American experience rather than on the privileged life of the masters.
 Afterward, we stopped at the Sullivan’s Island home of a college friend, Barbie, which has views that stretch from her long dock on the Intercoastal Waterway all the way to the regal Ravenel bridge back into Charleston.

-After lunch of she-crab soup, collard greens, and fried chicken, we listened to Susan Boyer, a bestselling author whose mystery books are all set in the South Carolina low country.
-I loved that she didn’t publish her first novel until age 51—proof positive that so many of our dreams can still be accomplished.
-Then Barbie and I demonstrated the fine art of shagging for those who weren’t in the know.
-By the way, “shagging” in this context, has nothing to do with the British definition, but is a boppy, jitterbug-like dance that pairs perfectly with beach music and is widely practiced in the Deep South.
+After lunch of she-crab soup, collard greens, and fried chicken, we listened to Susan Boyer, a bestselling author whose mystery books are all set in the South Carolina Lowcountry.
+I love that she didn’t publish her first novel until age 51—proof positive that so many of our dreams can still be accomplished.
+Then Barbie and I demonstrated the fine art of shagging, for those who weren’t in the know.
+By the way, “shagging” in this context has nothing to do with the British definition, but is a boppy, jitterbug-like dance that pairs perfectly with beach music and is widely practiced in the Deep South.

 Our guide was a salty character whose bare feet reminded us of a sea-faring hobbit.

-While our guide made our low country boil (shrimp, sausage, corn, potatoes) right on the beach, we were free to explore.
+While our guide made our Lowcountry boil (with shrimp, sausage, corn, potatoes) right on the beach, we were free to explore.
 We reveled in the switch up—a man scurrying around preparing dinner while we relaxed and cavorted.
-With the sun sinking over this windy, deserted beach many of us felt extra liberated.
+With the sun sinking over this windy, deserted beach, many of us felt extra liberated.
 I skipped and twirled, and others ran around like little children on their first encounter with the shore.
 Caper’s is known for a section of beach called the boneyard—a collection of dead, sun-bleached oak trees that were lost when the saltwater took over the forest there.
 The eerie, dramatic shapes heightened the sense that we were temporarily living in a parallel universe; someone compared the underside of roots visible on a toppled tree to the iron throne on Game of Thrones.